Topzle Topzle

 ~2 years

-In 1826, England forbade the United States to trade with English colonies, and in 1827, the United States adopted a counter-prohibition.
+In 1826, Britain banned US citizens from trading with British colonies, and in 1827, the United States adopted a counter-prohibition.
 Trade declined, just as credit became tight for manufacturers in New England.

 1833–1834 recession